 Relying on guesstimates isn’t the best idea in the long run.

-An employee monitoring software provides you with daily and weekly reports pinpointing total hours worked over a period along with hours spent on each task.
+An employee monitoring tool provides you with daily and weekly reports pinpointing total hours worked over a period along with hours spent on each task.

 Moreover, if your employees know that their time is being tracked, do you think they would spend the company’s time watching Netflix?